 - h.
 Verify that the unique identifier of the Issuer matches the one registered for the Verifier. - Verify that the value of the aud parameter matches the Client Identifier of the Relying Party. - j.
 Validate the signature according to JSON Web Signature (see fn.
-16) using the algorithm specified in the JWT alg Header Parameter. - k.
-Verify that the signature algorithm matches the algorithm configured for the Verifier. - I. Verify that the Identity Token is not expired and the current time is later or equal to the time the token was issued by the Verifier.
+19) using the algorithm specified in the JWT alg Header Parameter. - k.
+Verify that the signature algorithm matches the algorithm configured for the Verifier. - I. Verify that the Identity Token is not expired and the current time is later or equal to the time the token was issued by the Verifier. - m.
+Verify that a nonce claim is present and its value matches the one that was sent in the Authentication Request.